University Counselling Service

 - Self Help

-We have a 'Light Box' available for use in the University Counselling Service for light therapy.
+The 'Light Box' is now available for bookingin the Multi-Faith Chaplaincy Centre for light therapy.

 A Light Box is a portable box that emits a powerful diffuse light.
 It has been found that people suffering from seasonal affective disorder (SAD) experience mood changes during the winter months.